 What does the process of fixing inventory accuracy with FireFlight actually look like?

-PCG conducts a comprehensive mapping of how material enters, moves through, and exits your facility, from receiving dock to finished goods.
-Every consumption event, every informal workaround, and every point where physical reality and system records currently diverge is documented and classified by frequency and financial impact.
+PCG conducts a full mapping of how material enters, moves through, and exits your facility, from receiving dock to finished goods.
+Every consumption event, every informal workaround, and every point where physical reality and system records currently diverge is documented and classified by frequency and operational impact.
 This audit produces the data model that FireFlight will enforce: every material type, unit of measure, consumption rule, waste factor, and reorder parameter specific to your operation.

 PCG configures the FireFlight Inventory Control module to reflect your specific operational reality, embedding your bill-of-materials logic, job-based consumption rules, and supplier lead-time data directly into the system architecture.
 Historical inventory data is migrated and reconciled during this phase so that FireFlight launches with an accurate baseline, not a fresh start.
 The system goes live in parallel with your existing process, allowing your team to validate accuracy against live production data before full cutover.

 Once FireFlight is live and validated, your procurement team transitions to a management-by-exception model.
-The system monitors inventory levels continuously, generates purchase orders automatically when quantities reach reorder thresholds, and adjusts those thresholds dynamically as supplier lead times change.
+The system monitors inventory levels continuously, generates purchase orders automatically when quantities reach reorder thresholds, and adjusts those thresholds automatically as supplier lead times change.
 Your purchasing manager reviews and approves exceptions.
 They do not generate routine orders manually.
 The "just in case" overbuy disappears because the system provides the accuracy that made it feel necessary.

 What experience backs the FireFlight real-time inventory architecture?